The Best WiFi Routers for Home Users to Consider for 2022

 For each Solutions Review Finds post, our site editors shop for the best products, sift through the reviews, measure the top sellers and report back with our picks.
-Here are the Best Routers for Home Users in 2021.
+Here are the Best Routers for home users to consider.

 Finding the right router for connecting to the Internet in your home can be a tricky task.
 Every home has its own special needs for Wi-Fi access, including coverage area, speed requirements, and capacity requirements.
 As such, vendors have inundated storefronts with network hardware, including Wi-Fi routers, in an attempt to capture the ever-growing Wi-Fi market and attract home users.
 The recent launch and introduction of 802.11ax (or Wi-Fi 6) has only further complicated the Wi-Fi device landscape, as hardware provides (both top names and newcomers) are rapidly developing and deploying newer models that support the new standard.
 With all these routers available, this raises the question: which Wi-Fi router is right for your home users?